slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 ### Local Recording / "Aircheck Mode"

-Record a rolling 24-hour version of the station:
+Record a rolling 24-hour version of the station via parallel write during DO phase (non-blocking):
 - For audits
 - DJ coaching
 - Troubleshooting